-For the young and the restless, Fisher-Price introduces their new Sportcar, a realistic state-of-the-art-roadster for sophisticated drivers accessible engine, a five-piece tool kit, a working horn and "Turbo-quine noises that parents can turn on and gardent adio/tapedeck and glove compartment.
-And the gas cap opens to let kids fill top-of-the-line auto runs on batteries, perfect for under the tree.
+For the young and the restless, Fisher-Price introduces their new Sportcar, a realistic state-of-the-art-roadster for sophisticated drivers accessible engine, a five-piece tool kit, a working horn and "Turbo-quine noises that parents can turn on and garges, a pretend radio/tapedeck and glove compartment.
+And the gas cap opens to let kids fill top-of-the-line auto runs on batteries, Perfect for under the tree.

 actually, two weeks ago I had The like in the car.
-Wice I were were, out in N. Ral.
-2. The the car wind I test thinking that if I dadn't car died.
-I test thinking that if I dadn't had will with me, I wouldie abandored the car had will with me, I wouldie abandored the car had will with me, Tower on the bite.
+Wice ?
+I were way out in N. Ral. ?
+The the car wind that if I dodn't car died.
+I test thinking that if I dodn't had will with me, I wouldie abandored the car had will with me, I woulde abandored the car had will with me, I would bite.

-carloon: - 1973, W. Miller, The New Yorker Magazine, Inc. Reprinted by special permission.
-All rights reserved. bumpersticker: C.U.R.E.S.
+cartoon: - 1973, W. Miller, The New Yorker Magazine, Inc. Reprinted by special permission.
+All rights reserved. bumpersticker: - C.U.R.E.S.
 1991 letter: from the collection of James F. Holcomb, June 19, 1991 oil and auto politics

-The Divergence of Federal Transit and Highway Funding, Actual Budget Authority (1981-1991) and Administration Proposed Budget Authority (1992-1996), Billions of Dollars
+The Divergence of Federal Transit and Highway Funding, Actual Budget Authority (1981-1991) and Administration Proposed

-"The Japanese use one-seventh the energy...:" John Pucher, Department of Planning, Rutgers University, First International Conference on Auto-Free Cites, May 3-4, 1991, NYC.
+"The Japanese use one-seventh the energy...."
+John Pucher, Department of Planning, Rutgers University, First International Conference on Auto-Free Cites, May 3-4 1991 NYC.

-"If we had continued conserving...."
-Amory Lovins, VP Research, Rocky Mountain Institute, First International Conference on Auto- Free Cities, May 3-4, 1991, NYC.
-83% of voters favor...:" "The Global Warming Debate," Union of Concerned chart: courtesy Campaign for New Transportation Priorities, oil and auto politics
+"If we had continued conserving...:" Amory Lovins, VP Research, Rocky Mountain Institute, First International Conference on Auto- Free Cities, May 3-4, 1991, NYC.
+83% of voters favor...:" "The Global Warming Debate," Union of Concerned chart: courtesy Campaign for New Transportation Priorities, ngton, D.C. in: courtesy Manhattan Comic News oil and auto politics

-"In developing countries, bank lending biases...:" "Alternatives to the Automobile: Transport for Livable Cities," by Marcia D. Lowe, Worldwatch, 1990.
+"In developing countries, bank lending biases...:" "Alternatives to the Automobile Transport for Livable Cities," by Marcia D. Lowe, Worldwatch, 1990.
 "During the decade of 1936-46...:" "Steering Toward Ecological Disaster," by Andrew C. Kimbrell in The Green Lifestyle Handbook, J. Rivkin, ed., 1990.
-"Car ads comprise...:" anonymous New York local news advertising executive.
+"Car ads comprise...:" anonymous New York local news advertising executive